aptivator/use-state-multiple/README.md

 ### Resetting Component State

-The resetting function may be used to overwrite an entire state at once.
+The resetting function can be used to overwrite an entire state at once.
 The function's default parameter is the initial state used with `useStateMultiple()`.
 If a different data state is needed, then it should be passed to the resetter directly.